Showing posts with label Arts and Cultural Heritage. Show all posts

 At Kamay Ni Hesus Shrine

-Lucban is renowned for its 'Pahiyas Festival,' a vibrant celebration of the town's bountiful agricultural harvest every 15th of May.
-The town comes alive with colorful decorations made from local produce, creating a lively and unique cultural experience that is a must-see.
+Lucban is renowned for its 'Pahiyas Festival,' a vibrant celebration of the town's bountiful agricultural harvest every 15th May.
+The town comes alive with colorful decorations made from local produce, creating a lively and unique cultural experience that is a must-see and a feast for the senses.

 I also appreciate that Lucban has a nature-inspired resort and restaurant, a relaxing place for family bonding.
 The resort is nestled in a serene environment, surrounded by lush greenery.
 It offers a range of activities for all ages, making it the perfect place for a peaceful and enjoyable family getaway.